 Research Security Training

-The federal government, federal funding agencies, and universities are actively strengthening measures to safeguard federally funded research from foreign influence and misuse.
+The federal government, federal funding agencies, and universities are actively strengthening measures to safeguard federally funded research from foreign influence.

 Keywords: